 10. Anal Strictures

 In case of topical agents, there is a chance that the chemicals may enter your rectum, leading to anal strictures or scar tissue developing around it.
 This may lead to some very nasty problems like painful constipation.
-So, before opting for topical treatment, consult a dermatologist or gynaecologist to find out if the product is safe for you.
+So, before opting for topical treatment, consult a dermatologist or gynecologist to find out if the product is safe for you.

 The pigmentation around your anus is naturally darker than the rest of your body, because of various reasons, such as hormonal changes, friction, perspiration, excess pigmentation, etc.